 Does Homeowners Insurance Cover Earthquakes?

-In areas with a higher risk of earthquakes, securing earthquake insurance is crucial to protect homes and belongings.
+Securing earthquake insurance is crucial to protect homes and belongings in areas with a higher risk of earthquakes.
 Though many quakes cause only mild ground shaking, a single major event can devastate communities.

 With 42 states at risk, according to the Insurance Information Institute, it's important to obtain coverage before disaster strikes.
 Earthquake insurance covers home repair, personal property replacement, and temporary living expenses.
 While premiums can be costly, they offer protection against out-of-pocket rebuilding costs.